Engagements are usually on a fixed fee basis, which provides certainty over the cost and is a cost effective way of obtaining necessary expertise.

 – Financial instruments (IFRS 9); or

 – Amendments to Presentation of Financial Statements (IAS 1).

-- Consultation on the accounting treatment for complex transactions or events.
+- Consultation in applying a financial reporting standard, such as judgements and estimates and accounting for complex transactions or events.